Best Sleeping Bag | Australia 2025

 Fill - 450-Fill Duck Down

-Overall - A well-rounded three-season sleeping bag
+Overall - A three-season sleeping bag that performs fantastically

 Sea to Summit Spark Pro